Company Logo - Home Link

 Attend PaleyFest LA

-The 40th anniversary of this festival that celebrates television takes place at the Dolby Theatre from March 31st - to April 4th, 2023.
+The 41st anniversary of this festival celebrating television takes place at the Dolby Theatre from April 12th-21st, 2024.

 Stars and creators of TV shows make appearances, and there will be screenings of episodes and behind-the-scenes footage.